MuhammedBuyukkinaci/My-Helper-Functions/README.md

 #'3.10.4 (main, Apr  2 2022, 09:04:19) [GCC 11.2.0]'
 ```

 50) Iterators and iterables are 2 different terms.
 List is an iterable and not an iterator.
 Iterable is something that can be looped over.
 We can loop over tuples, dictionaries,generators,strings, files and all kinds of different objects.
-If something is isterable, it has a method named \__iter__ .
+If something is iterable, it has a method named \__iter__ .
 Iterator is an object with a state so that it remember where it is during iteration.
 Iterators can get the next value via \__next__ method. next method runs \__next__ method and iter function runs \__iter__ in the background.
 Iterators are also iterables but the opposite isn't true. \__iter__ method of an iterators returns self.
 Iterators only go forward.
 Generators are extremely useful in creating easy-to-read iterators.
-Generatros are iterators as well but \__iter__ and \__next__ methods are created automatically.
+Generators are iterators as well but \__iter__ and \__next__ methods are created automatically.

 ```iterator_vs_iterable.py